 The process of drying the coffee is done in two ways, spray drying & freeze drying.

 Freeze drying uses the same process which is used to make dry ice, and also the same process which is used to decorate giftware (in which the process is known as dye sublimation).
 This involves the concentrated coffee being frozen, smashed up into granules, and then heat being applied in a vacuum, which forces the coffee to go from the liquid phase into a solid without going though the liquid phase, in order to dry the coffee granules out with as little aroma loss as possible.

 Freshly brewed coffee:

 Roasters import the green coffee beans, and then roast them ready for either packaging up as wholebean, or to be ground and packaged as pre-ground coffee, or to be put into coffee pods for the various coffee pod machines.
 There is a huge variety of different coffee beans, from various different coffee varieties, various different blends, and several different fresh brewing processes.
 See best coffee makers for home and office.

 Is there a difference in taste between instant coffee and freshly brewed coffee?

 If you’re comparing instant coffee with filter coffee or espresso made at home from someone who has made a terrible job of it using poor quality stale coffee, wrong temperature water, dirty equipment etc., then the difference may not quite be the same.

 It’s not just about the taste either, there is something magical to me about freshly brewed coffee, the whole experience including the wonderful aroma, it’s not the same when you just pour hot water over a spoonful of instant coffee.
-I think it’s probably to do with the freshness of all the naturally occuring compounds and the amount of caffeine, see this recent post for more about that.
+I think it’s probably to do with the freshness of all the naturally occurring compounds and the amount of caffeine, see this recent post for more about that.

 Commodity coffee Vs. speciality coffee.